-The Health & Fitness Expo is home to Runner Packet Pick-Up, where all 27,000+ runners will go to gather race day essentials including their Runner Goodie Bag, bib number, timing device and event t-shirt.
+The Metro Detroit Chevy Dealers Health & Fitness Expo is home to Runner Packet Pick-Up, where all 30,000+ runners will go to gather race day essentials including their Runner Goodie Bag, bib number, timing device and event t-shirt.
 Show off the newest designs in running footwear, apparel and technology, as well as the latest developments in sports, fitness and nutrition.

 - 75,000 sq/ft of exhibit space

-The Runner Goodie Bag is a great opportunity to get your product or information directly into the hands of each runner*.
+Event Bag is a great opportunity to get your product or information directly into the hands of each runner*.
 In an effort to cut down on paper waste, we only accept products and no longer include paper in our Event Bags.

 - Insert delivery window is September 23 – September 27 (detailed instructions will be sent after your order is placed online)

 - You must have your RACE NUMBER to pick up your packet.
 You will receive an email closer to race day with a link to retrieve your race number.